Over the years, I have met only a handful of guitarists who pay real attention to their guitar picks.

-Given that we encounter many of the materials listed above on a day-to-day basis, hopefully you can build up an idea of how these picks might feel and sound to play.
+Given that we encounter many of the materials listed above on a day-to-day basis however, hopefully you can build up an idea of how these picks might feel and sound to play.

 Metal picks for example are stiff and have a very sharp and biting tone.
 Conversely, leather guitar picks are very soft and have a darker and more mellow tone.

-As such, if you decide you want to try any of these slightly unusal pick materials, I would first decide the gauge and shape of guitar pick that best suits your playing style.
+As such, if you decide you want to try any of these slightly unusual pick materials, I would first decide the gauge and shape of guitar pick that best suits your playing style.

 Once you’ve looked at the different materials of guitar picks, you need to look at the different pick gauges available.

 So what might be considered a thin gauge by one company, may be considered a medium or even a heavy gauge by another.

 Unlike guitar strings, which are categorised as being ‘light’ and ‘heavy’, guitar picks are typically categorised as being either ‘thin’ or ‘heavy’.

 Despite these slight variations and the different terms that manufacturers use when talking about their picks, we can group them broadly into categories, which are as follows:

 They also produce the ‘flapping’ noise noted above.
 This is because the body of the pick actually ‘flaps’ back and forwards when you play.

 They allow you to brush lightly across all of your strings when you are playing chords, without the pick resisting your hand.
 This gives you a smooth strumming motion and sound.

-You also can’t dig in with a thin guitar pick to change your dynamics.
-And this is problematic if you want to craft beautiful and nuanced guitar solos.
+You also can’t dig in with a thin guitar pick to change your dynamics, and this is problematic if you want to craft beautiful and nuanced guitar solos.

-Thin picks flap around so much when you are playing that they are difficult to control when trying to solo.
-And this makes fast runs and licks challenging to play.
+Thin picks flap around so much when you are playing that they are difficult to control when trying to solo, and this makes fast runs and licks challenging to play.